aherbert/gdsc-smlm/docs/model_plugins.rst

 The ``Fit Benchmark Data`` plugin will fit a stack image of localisations all created at the same coordinates.
 This image must be created by the ``Create Benchmark Data`` plugin as the parameters used to create the image are stored in memory and used in the analysis.

 The plugin allows the size of the fitting region around the localisation, the fitting method and the initial guess for the fit to be configured.
+Fitting is initialised based on the configured origin.
+Random offsets can be used to ensure the fit does not start at the optimum.
 The fitting process is performed and the fit rejected if the coordinates move outside the fitting region, the signal is negative or the fitted width deviates more than 2-fold from the initial estimate.
 All other results are stored for analysis.

 The following parameters can be configured: